danakt/handlebars-to-jsx/README.md

   - `isModule` _Optional_
     The default is `false`.
 Should return generated code exported by default.
     <!-- Should be compiled as  -->
+  - `includeImport` _Optional_
+    The default is `false`.
+Should return generated code with React import at the top.
+Requires `isModule` to be true.

 Use it for simple converting Handlebars template to JSX code: